-The following buildings and assets have been identified as non-designated heritage assets.
+The following buildings and assets, as described in Appendix 3 to the Plan, have been identified as non-designated heritage assets.

 Proposals should seek to conserve or enhance the significance of the heritage assets listed in this policy as well as any additional non-designated heritage assets which are located in the plan area and included in the most up to date Colchester Borough Local List.